Write us

 Lima is a city at sea level; the average altitude of the historic city center is 528 feet (161 meters).

-The population of Lima is now estimated at 9,751,717 inhabitants as of 2021, including Metropolitan Lima and districts.
+The population of Lima is now estimated at 9,751,717 inhabitants, including Metropolitan Lima and districts.
 The population density is 3000 people per kilometer or more than 7000 people per mile.
 This is equivalent to almost 30% of the Peruvian population.

 The dominant religion is Christianity.
 However, Peru is traditionally associated with religious fusion, originating from Catholicism and the ancient Incan religion after the Spanish conquest.
 It is also becoming common for Judaism, Buddhism, Hinduism, and Islam due to immigration in recent years.